awsdocs/amazon-redshift-developer-guide/doc_source/r_UNLOAD.md

 ### Using the ASSUMEROLE privilege to grant access to an IAM role for UNLOAD operations<a name="unload-assumerole-privilege-usage"></a>

 To provide access for specific users and groups to an IAM role for UNLOAD operations, a superuser can grant the ASSUMEROLE privilege on an IAM role to users and groups\.
 For information, see [GRANT](r_GRANT.md)\.

+### UNLOAD doesn't support Amazon S3 access point aliases<a name="unload-usage-s3-access-point-alias"></a>

+You can't use Amazon S3 access point aliases with the UNLOAD command\.